-Elena Geangu (team leader)
+Elena Geangu (principal investigator)

 Maria Magdalena Crespo-Llado (a.k.a.
 Malen)